 In most states, physicians enroll in continuing medical education courses in order to to maintain their licenses.
 The Accreditation Council for Continuing Medical Education estimates that drug and device companies sponsor nearly a third of this medical training.
 According to a survey released September 2012 by the CME Coalition, a lobbying group for the continuing medical education (CME) community, 95 percent of physicians said CME was moderately to very important to their ability to keep up with the latest in patient treatments.
 Seventy five percent of the physicians surveyed said that if the Sunshine Act's reporting requirements included accredited, commercially supported CME, this would have some effect on their decision to participate in certified CME activities produced with industry funding.
-Fortunately, the CMS made adjustments before the final act went into effect, which limited the reporting requirements for CME, provided that certain conditions are met.
+The CMS limited the reporting requirements for CME, provided that certain conditions were met, but most recently in July 2014 submitted a proposal to remove the exemption.